Widow's, Widower's or Surviving Civil Partner’s (Non-Contributory) Pension

 Rates

-Widow's, Widower's or Surviving Civil Partner’s (Non-Contributory) Pension Weekly rate (max)
+Weekly Widow’s, Widower’s or Surviving Civil Partner’s (Non-Contributory) Pension rate 2024

 Extra benefits